stevenpollack/MCP-Puppeteer-Advanced/README.md

       - `new_tab`: Open a new browser tab
     - `tabIndex` (number, required for `switch_tab`): Index of the tab to switch to
     - `url` (string, optional for `new_tab`): URL to open in the new tab

+- **puppeteer_analyze_page_hierarchy**

+  - Analyze the DOM hierarchy of a page and determine parent-child relationships between elements
+  - Inputs:
+    - `selector` (string, optional, default: 'body'): CSS selector for the root element to analyze
+    - `maxDepth` (number, optional, default: 10): Maximum depth of the hierarchy to analyze
+    - `includeTextNodes` (boolean, optional, default: true): Whether to include text nodes in the hierarchy
+    - `includeClasses` (boolean, optional, default: true): Whether to include CSS classes in the output
+    - `includeIds` (boolean, optional, default: true): Whether to include element IDs in the output

+- **puppeteer_viewport_switcher**
+  - Switch the browser viewport to simulate different devices (mobile, tablet, desktop)
+  - Inputs:
+    - `preset` (string, optional): Viewport preset to use.
+Can be general ('mobile', 'tablet', 'desktop') or specific ('mobileSM', 'mobileMD', 'mobileLG', 'tabletSM', 'tabletMD', 'tabletLG', 'desktopSM', 'desktopMD', 'desktopLG', 'desktopXL')
+    - `width` (number, optional): Custom viewport width in pixels (ignored if preset is specified)
+    - `height` (number, optional): Custom viewport height in pixels (ignored if preset is specified)
+    - `deviceScaleFactor` (number, optional): Device scale factor (pixel ratio) - typically 1 for desktop and 2 for retina/mobile
+    - `isMobile` (boolean, optional): Whether the meta viewport tag should be used for mobile simulation
+    - `hasTouch` (boolean, optional): Whether the device has touch capabilities
+    - `isLandscape` (boolean, optional): Whether the device is in landscape orientation

 ### Resources